aureliuszi/pacwiki/README.md

 # POTATOES AND CATS GO HOME!
 (LAB HOME)

-This wiki consists of everything you need to navigate our lab.
-We have three types of resources available to you:
+This site consists of our aggregated knowledge as a lab.
+We have three types of resources:

 **1. [TUTORIALS AND CODE EXAMPLES](https://aureliuszi.github.io/pacwiki/tutorialsCodeExamples/) - practical research guides**
   - Instructions on how to navigate and implement the Twitter API, Topic Modelling and sentiment analysis